-Join the virtual launch of our ‘Peace Education meets Religion’ manual and an interactive introductory workshop on 23 September 2021
+Virtual launch of our ‘Peace Education meets Religion’ manual with interactive introductory workshop.

 Religious traditions can play an ambivalent role: in some settings they can foster violence or act as a powerful driver of conflict, while in others they can be a resource for peaceful actions in being a ‘connector’.
 Faith-based actors and institutions have a central role to play in harnessing religion's potential for building peace and transforming conflict.

 Aiming to support the efforts of faith-based multipliers, the Berghof Foundation and partners developed and piloted the ‘Peace Education meets Religion: Manual for Multipliers’ over the past two years.